 Cinder, a gifted mechanic, is a cyborg.
 She's a second-class citizen with a mysterious past, reviled by her stepmother and blamed for her stepsister's illness.
 But when her life becomes intertwined with the handsome Prince Kai's, she suddenly finds herself at the center of an intergalactic struggle, and a forbidden attraction.
 Caught between duty and freedom, loyalty and betrayal, she must uncover secrets about her past in order to protect her world's future.

-Looking for a way to tackle your TBR?
+Cinder by Marissa Meyer is the perfect audiobook if you are looking for a way to tackle your TBR.
 Cinder is a fantastic retelling of the classic fairytale, Cinderella.
 The villain will put you under her spell while Rebecca Soler reenacts the book with superb finesse.

 Cinder is one of the best retellings that I have ever listened to!
 It loosely follows the plot of Cinderella, but is set in the future where a deadly plague is going around.
 I love how the main character, Cinder, is not a human, but a cyborg who is rejected by society.
 With such a creative storyline, Marissa Meyer has created a classic of her own.

 A Cinderella retelling wouldn’t be complete without an incredible villain.
 Queen Levana, queen of Luna, possesses powers that allow her to control minds.
 She is described as beautiful, but she is able to trick humans into seeing her as pretty.
 Queen Levana’s character is so well developed that the listener will be able to feel a real hatred towards her.